The 6 Dos and Don’ts of Facebook Ads

-Using a creative font, Facebook can make a potential client or consumer stop scrolling when they see your ad on their timeline.
+Using a creative font, Facebook ads can make potential clients or consumer stop scrolling when they see your ad on their timelines.
 Facebook has thousands of advertisers and here is a trick we use to stand out: https://yaytext.com/

 4. Evoke Emotion with Creativity